blue-forest/contributing/rfcs/README.md

 "active" and may be implemented with the goal of eventual inclusion into drop'in.

-  - [Fill a new Issue](https://github.com/blue-forest/dropin/issues/new?assignees=&labels=&template=feature_request.md&title=).
+  - [Fill a new Issue](https://github.com/blue-forest/dropin/issues/new?assignees=&labels=&template=RFC.yml&title=).
 Put care into the details: RFCs that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
   - Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
-  - Now that your RFC has an open pull request, use the issue number of the PR to update your `0000-` prefix to that number.
   - Each pull request will be labeled with the most relevant sub-team, which will lead to its being triaged by that team in a future meeting and assigned to a member of the subteam.